duckietown/mooc-exercises/collision/README.md

 ## Instructions

 The template contained in this folder is a fully functional (wrong) solution.
-You can try to evaluate/submit right away.
+Currently, the solution submits random guesses as to whether the robot collides with the environment or not.
+You can try to evaluate right away to see how it works.

 Make sure you have an updated system using